Victorian-Bioinformatics-Consortium/degust/README.md

 ## Run tests locally

-There are javascript tests which can be run locally.
-Ensure you have compiled the CoffeeScript:
+There are some javascript tests which can be run locally (or with travis).
+Build the js:

-    coffee -c -o tests/js/js-build coffee
-    coffee -c -o tests/js/js-build tests/js
+    ./build-tests.sh

 Then you can either run the tests in your browser (navigate to http://localhost:8000/)